How to use NexoBrid®

 • Burns in patients with significant cardiopulmonary disease, including inhalation injury

-NEXOBRID is not recommended for wounds contaminated with radioactive and other hazardous substances to avoid unforeseeable reactions with the product and an increased risk of spreading the noxious substance.
+• Wounds contaminated with radioactive and other hazardous substances to avoid unforeseeable reactions with the product and an increased risk of spreading the noxious substance

 Important Safety Information